RuChuanLin/Java-Application-Performance-and-Memory-Management/Chapter 2 - Just In Time Compilation and the Code/2-1 What is bytecode.md

-## What happened inside the JVM?
+# What happened inside the JVM?

 ![](../img/2020-12-12-23-15-21.png)

 - Java file is compiled by compiler to .class file (bytecode file), and we can package these files into .jar or .war file.
-- These files are run by JVM (Java Virtual Machine)
+- These bytecode files are run by JVM (Java Virtual Machine)
 - JVM is `interpreting` the bytecode

 -> And because of the JVM, we can write Java code once and run anywhere exists JVM